-- ^{9.} The Employer operates an automotive tool manufacturing business in Abbotsford, BC. - ^{10.} Mr. Gill was employed by the Employer as a CNC Machine Operator from October 16, 2017, to April 6, 2022, when he, and another employee (who has also filed an appeal which will be addressed in a separate decision), were terminated. - ^{11.} Mr. Gill filed a complaint alleging the Employer had contravened the ESA by failing to pay compensation for length of service. - ^{12.} The Employer contended Mr. Gill was terminated for just cause, which was identified as manipulating the time clock system and committing time theft. - ^{13.} A delegate of the Director ("investigating Delegate") investigated the complaint and issued an Investigation Report ("IR") which was delivered to each party, who were each provided the opportunity to respond to it.
+- ^{10.} The Employer operates an automotive tool manufacturing business in Abbotsford, BC. - Mr. Vu was employed by the Employer as a CNC Machine Operator from October 29, 2012, to April 6, 2022, when he, and another employee (who has also filed an appeal which is addressed in a separate decision), were terminated. - Mr. Vu filed a complaint alleging the Employer had contravened the ESA by failing to pay compensation for length of service. - The Employer contended Mr. Vu was terminated for just cause, which was identified as manipulating the time clock system and committing time theft. - A delegate of the Director ("investigating Delegate") investigated the complaint and issued an Investigation Report ("IR") which was delivered to each party, who were each provided the opportunity to respond to it.